 Notes: Simple notes section.

-I’m making both Excel and Open Office versions available to download.
-I’ve only tested the Excel version, but I’ve had no complaints about the Open Office Version.
-I would suggest running this through your previous calculation methods to double check that all this makes sense for you.
+This is a Microsoft Excel Spreadsheet.
+I would suggest running this through your previous calculation methods to double check that all this makes sense for you and to verify constants.
 I don’t want you coming back to me and complaining the your double IPA is a Pale Ale because of me.